kdheepak/blog/content/27-mpld3-networkx-force-layout.md

 I plan to write a more detailed description of everything I learnt in a following post.

-Here is another example of the social network in Karate Club.
+Here is another example of a NetworkX graph converted to a force layout.
+This is Zachary's Karate Club.
+Nodes in `Mr Hi`'s club are coloured purple and the rest are coloured orange.
+Node size is also changed based on the number of neighbours.

 ```
 import matplotlib.pyplot as plt